telerik/ajax-docs/installation/installing-the-telerik-controls-from-msi-file.md

 ##

 >caution  **Prerequisite**
->In order to have Telerik UI for ASP.NET AJAX running, you will need to have .NET 4.x+ installed on your development/production machine.
+>In order to have Telerik® UI for ASP.NET Ajax running, you will need to have .NET 4.x+ installed on your development/production machine.
 >

 The **MSI** files are intended for easy and automatic installation of a product.
 The **MSI** installs the suite on your computer to a folder named **Telerik** in your Program Files, automatically creating the necessary virtual folders and projects.
 Additionally, it installs the help file(s) in the VS.NET IDE and in your local copy of [MSDN](http://msdn.microsoft.com/), if you have one installed.